 So you aren’t seeing much new content here lately and I’m sorry for that.
 I’m trying to spend less time sitting in front of this computer and more time with my family, my books, and my bed.
 I’m also trying to streamline and simplify things.
 We’re working on the new Editable Homeschool Planners and I’m reworking them to make them simpler and easier to handle from year to year.

 I’m trying to tackle what feels like an overwhelming task at times, but a necessary task that contributes enough to our family that I can’t just delete it all.
 It’s a challenging balancing act right now as I find myself wanting to just delete massive amounts of stuff to not have to deal with it, but know that I can’t do that for the most part.

-So in-between I relax with politics and coronavirus updates on YouTube so I can post in my forum.
+So in-between I relax with politics and coronavirus updates on YouTube.
 LOL!

 Laugh or cry, people.
 It’s one of my mottoes in life.
 I choose to laugh, even if it is dark humor at times.